WHAT IS BASELINE TESTING FOR CONCUSSION?

 Baseline testing measures your cognitive functioning when you’re healthy or uninjured.
 It’s one tool (combined with a check of your concussion symptoms and other concussion assessments) that doctors use to check your cognitive status after a head injury.

 For athletes, baseline tests are completed prior to the start of their sport season.
-ImPACT Baseline Test is a computerized assessment completed online, in about 20 minutes.
+ImPACT Baseline Test is a computerized neurocognitive test completed online, in about 20 minutes.

 If you ever get a concussion, you will take an ImPACT Post-Injury Test and a trained healthcare provider will compare the results to your baseline.
 Anyone can take a baseline test online, at home, at BaselineTesting.com.